bioconda/bioconda.github.io/_sources/recipes/faststructure/README.rst.txt

    :replaces_section_title:
    :noindex:

    A variational framework for inferring population structure from SNP genotype data.
+Ported to python3 by \@StuntsPT based on the work of \@jashapiro.

    :homepage: https://github.com/rajanil/fastStructure
    :license: MIT / MIT